catalyzeio/paas-onboarding-docs/deploying-your-first-app/deploying-the-app.md

 > — Willy Wonka

 At this point you'll switch over to the CLI.
-Be sure you've installed the CLI.
+Be sure you've installed the CLI ([instructions here](https://github.com/catalyzeio/catalyze-paas-cli/blob/master/README.md)).

 Using your terminal navigate to your application's code layer (i.e. if you're building a rails app you'll want to be in your root directory where `.git` is typically located).
 You need to associate your local repository with your Catalyze environment name